jupyterlab-contrib/jupyterlab-quickopen/README.md

 - Python >=3.7.x
 - [JupyterLab](https://github.com/jupyterlab/jupyterlab) >=3.0,<4.0
 - [Jupyter Server](https://github.com/jupyter/jupyter_server) >=1.0,<2.0
-- Server configurations where notebook documents and other files reside on the local filesystem (which is the the notebook server default)
+- Configurations where notebook documents and other files reside on a filesystem local to the Jupyter Server (which is the the default), not remote storage (e.g., S3)

 ## Install